andmagdo/matrix-link-bot/README.md

 # matrix-link-bot
-This bot uses links posted in a matrix chat, checks them against a list of file extentions, and uploads if the extention is recognised
+This bot uses links posted in a matrix chat, checks them against a list of file MIME types (extracted using magic), and uploads if the MIME type is recognised

-## Please note **VERY** alpha to the point of unusability
+## Please note **VERY** alpha to the point of unusability!

 Once done, however, it should be using [matrix-nio](https://github.com/poljar/matrix-nio), and have support for encrypted rooms